ironclad logo

 Are click-to-accept contracts legally enforceable?

-Yes, click-to-accept contracts are legally enforceable.
-Federal and state laws uphold the validity of electronic signatures as a method to accept a contract, including click-to-accept agreements.
-The Electronic Signatures in Global and National Commerce Act (ESIGN) was passed in 2000 and governs electronic signatures for interstate and foreign commerce.
-It states that an electronic signature is “any electronic sound, symbol, or process” that would be “logically associated” with the contract.
-Clicking to accept a contract can meet this definition.
+The Electronic Signatures in Global and National Commerce Act (ESIGN) governs electronic signatures for interstate and foreign commerce.
+Passed in 2000, ESIGN defines an electronic signature as “any electronic sound, symbol, or process” that is “logically associated” with the contract.
+A click action meets this legal definition.

 How to decide whether a click-to-accept contract is the correct choice for your agreement